damienmarchandfr/mailboxlayer-node-client/README.md

 ## MailBoxLayer Node Client

-This TypeSript library can be used to get email informations.
+This library can be used to get email informations.
 You can enable cache and store email informations  in database to make less request to the API and get results faster.
 It uses MailBoxLayer API : https://mailboxlayer.com

+**This lib is made in TypeScript but you can access to JavaScript code in /dist directory**

 ## Installation